Ask a Professor: When to Take a College Class Pass/Fail

 But some of those students didn't care about their letter grade at all — they were taking my class pass or fail.
 How does pass/fail work?

 Professors don't know when students sign up for their classes pass/fail.
-In fact, professors assign each student a letter grade, which the university system automatically translates into pass fail grading — a "P" for pass or an "F" for fail.
+In fact, professors assign each student a letter grade, which the university system automatically translates into pass/fail grading — a "P" for pass or an "F" for fail.
+(Alternatively, your school may use "CR" for credit and "NC" or "NCR" for no credit.)
 In many cases, students never know their final letter grade.

 What Is a Pass/Fail Class?